 This is the most important section, because three of the cars people keep “waiting” for are already here.

-• The Verna facelift is on sale from around ₹10.98 lakh, with a redesigned front and rear, dual 10.25-inch displays, Level 2 ADAS and up to seven airbags.
+- The Verna facelift launched in March 2026 from ₹10.98 lakh, with a redesigned front and rear, Level 2 ADAS, up to seven airbags and even a factory dashcam.
 If you want a petrol sedan, it is already the freshest one Hyundai sells.

-• The Exter facelift is the cheapest way into a Hyundai, from around ₹5.79 lakh for petrol and ₹6.99 lakh for CNG, now with a larger touchscreen and updated cabin tech.
+- The Exter facelift also launched in March 2026 and is the cheapest way into a Hyundai, from ₹5.80 lakh going up to ₹9.40 lakh, now with refreshed styling and updated cabin tech, and a factory CNG option.
 A sensible first car.

-• The Creta Electric has been on sale since early 2025 from around ₹17.99 lakh, with a claimed range of roughly 470 km on the larger battery.
+- The Creta Electric has been on sale since early 2025, now from ₹18.03 lakh after a small price revision in June 2026, going up to ₹24.70 lakh.
+Claimed range is 390 km on the 42 kWh battery and about 473 km on the larger 51.4 kWh one.
 If you want an electric Hyundai today, this is it.
 The mid-life update to it is a 2027 job, so do not wait for that.
 Compare it against rivals in upcoming electric cars in India 2026.

 The genuinely new Hyundais worth watching in 2026